paulegan/macos-compose/README.md

 Options:
   --key TEXT  key to use as compose key  [default: §] -r, --raw   just keymap without prefix
-  --help      Show this message and exit.
+  -e, --escape-modifier-keys   escape keys such as ^, so they're treated as the character and not a modifier --help      Show this message and exit.
 ```